Remote Access (VPN and AOVPN) troubleshooting guidance

 Unable to delete the certificate from the VPN connectivity blade - Certificates on the VPN connectivity blade cannot be deleted.
-(Azure AD Conditional Access connection issues.)
+(Microsoft Entra Conditional Access connection issues.)

 Before contacting Microsoft support, you can gather information about your issue.

-- TSSv2 must be run by accounts with administrator privileges on the local system, and EULA must be accepted (once EULA is accepted, TSSv2 won't prompt again).
+- TSS must be run by accounts with administrator privileges on the local system, and EULA must be accepted (once EULA is accepted, TSS won't prompt again).